jdubray/sam-samples/mobx-react-typescript-boilerplate-master/README.md

 # React-TypeScript

-Minimal boilerplate for a single-page app using MobX, React and TypeScript with TSX.
+Minimal boilerplate for a single-page app SAM implementation using MobX, React and TypeScript with TSX.

+This sample was adapted from Michel Weststrate's [sample](https://github.com/mobxjs/mobx-react-typescript-boilerplate)

 Initial run: